jappeace/jappeaceApplication/content/cabal-exact-print.md

 So this in essence this blogpost is a preproposal, to see what people think of it without going all the way.

-Another thing that came to mind is that I wanted to do is recruit volunteers.
+Another possibility is recruiting volunteers.
 In general, however they'd run into the same issue I had!
 However I do think if I'd trade some money for some helping hands then this could work.
-The tests can be solved in parrelel, a single person could work on comments, and another on common stanzas for example.
+The tests can be solved in parallel, a single person could work on comments, and another on common stanzas for example.
 But would this be allowed by the tech proposal system?